Healthy eating made easy, who doesn’t have 10mins, noodles, spare veg, peanut butter and some kind of spice in their cupboard?

 -Chilli flakes to top

--Oil for frying (try to use one suited for high temp cooking e.g coconut/cold pressed rapeseed oil)
+-Oil for frying (try to use one suited for high temp cooking e.g coconut/avocado oil)

 1-Start boiling the noodles, remembering to leave 5mins before they’re done to cook the frozen peas (chuck the peas into the same pot to save on dishes).
 Once the peas go in, you can start prepping the veg so that your noodles will be done just before the veg (you don’t want to finish cooking the veg too early as it will cool down while you wait on your noodles cooking)

 3-Crush the garlic in a pan with some oil then add in the ginger and cayenne and lightly start to fry this, after 1min add the sugarsnaps and cook for 1 minute then add in the mushrooms

 4-After 1-2mins of the mushrooms cooking, remove from the heat & add in the water, tamari (or soy sauce) and peanut butter, return to the heat and stir quickly, add more water if your peanut butter is really sticky